1

 war-on-disease, 1-percent-treaty, medical-research, public-health, peace-dividend, decentralized-trials, dfda, dih, victory-bonds, health-economics, cost-benefit-analysis, clinical-trials, drug-development, regulatory-reform, military-spending, peace-economics, decentralized-governance, wishocracy, blockchain-governance, impact-investing

-Most financial plans are complicated because the people writing them are either confused or lying.
-This one is complicated because moving $27.2B annually from military budgets to disease eradication while generating perpetual returns for investors actually IS complicated.
+Most financial plans are complicated because the writers are confused or lying.
+This one is complicated because you’re trying to convince 195 countries to voluntarily stop buying so many weapons.
+While paying your investors forever.
+That actually IS complicated.

 Instrument: VICTORY Incentive Alignment Bonds